 Across treatment units, there were significant differences in TMS assessed prior to a DMT session.
 As previously stated, the total mood score (TMS) is a summary of all mood states (with energy reverse scored), such that the range of scores is 0 to 12.
 The average pre-TMS for ADT, APU, and EDU, were 3.58, 3.83, and 4.92, respectively.
 On average, patients in the ADT reported more energy at baseline than did patients in the other units (p < .0001).
 Patients in the eating disorders unit had a significantly higher pre-TMS, as well as higher levels of self-reported anger, confusion, and anxiety, than patients in other units.

 As seen in Table 2, if a child reported "not at all" to a specific mood state prior to DMT, the majority of the time this emotion did not change, with the exception of energy.
-After DMT, 59.89% of responses reported an increase in energy.
+After DMT, 59.89% of respondents reported an increase in energy.
 Conversely, if a child reported "a little" of a mood state prior to beginning DMT, often those mood states decreased.
 For example, 61.11% of those reporting "a little" anger decreased to "not at all" following the DMT session.
 However, a sizeable percentage of patients reported no change (33.95% - 51.44%) and a small percentage reported an increase in a specific mood.
 Finally, for those reporting "a lot" of a mood state, the majority of patients reported a decrease in that mood state following DMT, with the exception of energy.

 INSERT TABLE 2

-Since there were significant differences in the pre-scores of patients across units, it was important to control for pre-score when analyzing changes in total and individual mood states.
-Thus, analysis utilized the odds of a change in mood state, which depended on the per unit increase in pre-score.
+Since there were significant differences in the pre-scores of patients across units, it was important to control for pre-score when analyzing changes in total and individual mood states and testing whether there were differences due to the demographic variables.
+Thus, analyses utilized the odds of a change in mood state, which depended on the per unit increase in pre-score.
+When interpreting odds ratios, anytime the confidence interval does not include 1.0, the odds ratio is statistically significant.
 As shown in Table 3, there was a statistically significant association between the pre-TMS and the odds of a change in overall TMS (odds ratio = 1.84; p ≤ .01).
-For example, a subject with a pre-TMS of three has a 1.84 times greater odds of having a change in TMS than a subject with a pre-TMS of two.
-Additionally, the odds of a change in mood across units, genders, and overall individual mood states were statistically greater than one.
-This is true except for the EDU’s TMS, which showed little difference in the odds of a change in TMS per unit increase in pre-score.
+This indicates that overall, patients had approximately a 1.8 times greater odds of having a change in their overall mood state after DMT compared to their mood state prior to DMT.
+Additionally, Table 3 breaks down the odds ratios for a change in specific mood states across units, and across genders.
+All of the odds ratios for TMS as well as individual mood states were significantly greater than one across units and genders, except for the EDU’s TMS, which showed little difference in the odds of a change in TMS per unit increase in pre-score.
+Nonetheless, within the EDU patients, there were significant changes in all of the specific moods.

 INSERT TABLE 3